outreachy/website/README.md

 >>> scenario = scenarios.InternshipWeekScenario(week=8)
 ```

-This will create accounts for coordinators, mentors, and interns.
+The code will also create accounts for coordinators, mentors, and initial application reviewers.
 All passwords for those accounts are set to 'test'.
 The following account usernames are created:
  - applicant1 - first intern
  - applicant2 - second intern
  - applicant3 - third intern
  - mentor1 - mentor of applicant1
  - mentor2 - mentor of applicant2
  - mentor3 - mentor of applicant3
+ - coordinator1 - coordinator for community for mentors 1-3
+ - reviewer1 - initial application reviewer

 # Running tests manually